Bachelor of Arts in Chinese: Concentration in Flagship Chinese Language - Quantitative Reasoning Category I/II and ENG 114

 Related disciplines typically include linguistics, literature, philosophy, history, education, and any aspect of Greater China, East Asia, or Asian Americans.

 Where a course with a non-CHIN prefix is taken as a core requirement or elective for the Chinese major, the said course may also (double) count towards Complementary Studies only via the Study Abroad option or the second major, minor, or certificate option listed above.
-Students satisfying Complementary Studies through the Foreign Language option are allowed a maximum of three units of overlap of MLL prefix courses between Chinese major and Complementary Studies units.
+Students satisfying Complementary Studies through the Foreign Language option are allowed a maximum of 3 units of overlap of MLL prefix courses between Chinese major and Complementary Studies units.
 Students satisfying Complementary Studies through the Related Subjects option are not allowed to double-count major and Complementary Studies units.

 Consider taking a class combined with a laboratory or a separate lab to fulfill B3 if not already satisfied.